Superfish Distortion Correction

 How to use Distortion Correction in the Camera (iPhone only)

-1. Select the Superfish Lens from the lens picker (right-most button of the top toolbar).
+1. Select the Superfish Lens from the lens picker (top button of the hardware controls on the right side of the screen).

 Don't have a Superfish Lens?
 Pick one up here today.